 The grinding of metals and non-ferrous metals produces a fine dust that needs to be removed from the air.
 When metal particles from grinding and other metalworking applications become airborne, metal dust becomes a hazard.

-Nearly every metalworking operation requires some form of dust collection.
+Nearly every metalworking operation requires some form of dust collection system.
 When metal particles from welding, laser, grinding and other metalworking operations become airborne, metal dust becomes a hazard.

 Weld smoke and fumes are a leading source of air contamination and must be captured.
 But as challenging as it is to capture smoke and fumes from welding applications, it can be just as difficult to find a weld smoke and fume collector to fit your manufacturing environment.